Canadian against the Jets: Kaiden Guhle, one more step

 EXPEDITIVE VISIT

 Pierre-Luc Dubois probably didn’t get the right number.
 If the Mark Scheifele, Blake Wheeler, Nikolaj Ehlers, Kyle Connor, Josh Morrissey and Connor Hellebuyck were off, Dubois hit the trip to Montreal.
 The Jets traveled from Manitoba to Quebec the same day.
-And he was flying back to Winnipeg immediately after the game.
+And he was flying back to Winnipeg immediately following the game.

 DVORAK PART A LION